-California 33-0459135 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 3800 Howard Hughes Parkway, Suite 1400, 89169 Las Vegas, Nevada (Address of principal executive offices) (Zip Code) Registrant's telephone number, including Area Code: (949) 753-6800 Former name, former address and former fiscal year, if changed since last report: N/A Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value CPSS The Nasdaq Stock Market LLC (Global Market) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [] Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [] No [X] As of April 27, 2020 the registrant had 22,728,109 common shares outstanding.
+California (State or other jurisdiction of incorporation or organization) 33-0459135 (IRS Employer Identification No.)

+3800 Howard Hughes Parkway, Suite 1400, Las Vegas, Nevada (Address of principal executive offices)

+(Zip Code)

+Registrant's telephone number, including Area Code: (949) 753-6800

+Former name, former address and former fiscal year, if changed since last report: N/A

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value CPSS The NASDAQ Stock Market LLC (Global Market)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.

+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated Filer $\square$ Non-accelerated Filer $\boxtimes$ Accelerated Filer $\Box$ Smaller reporting company $\boxtimes$ Emerging Growth Company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of May 3, 2021 the registrant had 22,668,520 common shares outstanding.

-CONSUMER PORTFOLIO SERVICES, INC. AND SUBSIDIARIES INDEX TO FORM 10-Q For the Quarterly Period Ended March 31, 2020
+CONSUMER PORTFOLIO SERVICES, INC. AND SUBSIDIARIES INDEX TO FORM 10-Q For the Quarterly Period Ended March 31, 2021